 This specification defines an API that provides access to the vibration mechanism of the hosting device.
 Vibration is a form of tactile feedback.

 This document represents the consensus of the group on the scope and features of the Vibration API.
-It should be noted that the group is aware of more advanced use cases that cannot be realised using this simpler first version.
+It should be noted that the group is aware of more advanced use cases that cannot be realized using this simpler first version.
 The intent is to address them in a future revision.

 Introduction